5 Quick Tips for a Successful Client/Agency Relationship

 When onboarding a new client, Joe and the rest of OBI leadership are very specific and focused about who is assigned to the account.
 Across our agency we have various levels of expertise and knowledge in different industries.
 As we approach different clients, we are intentional about making sure that each person they’re going to work with is going to be a fit — based on individual strengths, past work, how they’ve worked with a similar client or how well we expect they’ll sync up with the client contact.

 The fit with the team a client will work with is the first thing that we consider in the onboarding process.
-We want to make sure each client/agency relationship is as strong as possible.
+Each client/agency relationship needs to be as strong as possible.

 “We take client assignments very seriously,” says Menaugh.
 “We want a great fit.
 But we don’t want to overwhelm somebody who is already working with various clients, because all that’s going to do is split their focus.
 Maybe one person doesn’t have as much industry experience as somebody else.
 But their personality and their availability to work with and learn that client is more paramount than knowing the industry, because they’ll be able to know and support the client on a much more aggressive basis.”